 Whenever you are headed to a spot with loads of weather variations, great food, adventurous activities, and geothermal hot springs, you want to make sure you have a cosy spot to rest your head.
 Banff has plenty of accommodation options, but the key is to book as early as possible to get the room you want in the hotel of your choice.

 Hotel Health and Safety Commitments

-Each hotel property has instituted health and safety protocols to ensure guest wellness and comfort.
-Some of these measures include; temperature checks upon entry, a Covid guest questionnaire and complimentary PPE packs, increased in-room sanitation and cleaning practices, limited housekeeping, mandatory pool reservations, limited elevator capacity, mandatory masks on property, limited valet parking service, and an abundance of hand sanitizer stations.
+As in many busy tourism destinations around the world these days, you may find pandemic health and safety protocols in effect in Banff, Alberta.
+These may include; increased in-room sanitation and cleaning practices, limited housekeeping, mandatory pool reservations, limited elevator capacity, mandatory masks on property, limited valet parking service, and an abundance of hand sanitizer stations.